Court of Audit (Italy): Functions

 The Court of Audit is a multi-functional institutions.
 Particularly important is the jurisdictional function in the realm of public administration.
 The Court of Audit is the special administrative judge mentioned in Article 103 of the Constitution.
 In this role it has jurisdiction over matters of public accounts and matters governed by the law.

 The Court of Audit is called upon to make decisions in cases of controversy concerning public accounts and in particular on actions of the administration relating to public employees and public administrators, as well as administrators and officials of societies under public control and controversies about pensions.

 The Court of Audit makes preventative reviews of the legality of acts of the government and civil service, and a review of the final expenditures of the state, civil service, and entities to which the state contributes funds.

 The review functions of the Court extend to the administrative subdivisions of the state (regions, provinces, and comuni) in order to ensure internal stability within Italy and between Italy and the European Union.
 The Court also carries out preventative review of the legality of the acts of administrative subdivisions and their expenditures.
 These functions are carried out by the regional divisions of the court.

 The Court also has advisory functions, presenting opinions and reports when it is required to report directly to Parliament on the results of its reviews.

-The Court of Audit performs the role of a court of audit (strangely enough...) for the civil service.
+The Court of Audit also watches over the civil service.
 In the course of reviews, it can modify, suspend, and annul the orders of other organs of state for having insufficient financial cover or for sub-optimal use of public resources, with the force of an executive title.